 - Buy Now, Pay Later service providers must meet certain requirements to be exempt from the licensing regime under the NCCP Act;

-- ASIC is aware of the hardship this service can poses to users and have created a dedicated Buy Now, Pay Later page on their Money Smart website, warning users against the issues which may arise due to overuse; and
+- ASIC is aware of the hardship this service can pose to users and have created a dedicated Buy Now, Pay Later page on their Money Smart website, warning users against the issues which may arise due to overuse; and

-- As Buy Now, Pay Later business are not required to hold an ACL, membership with the external dispute resolution scheme, the Australian Financial Complaints Authority (“AFCA”) is also not required, meaning the user does not have access to the same protections in the event of a complaint as a consumer of credit products where the issuer holds an ACL.
+- As Buy Now, Pay Later businesses are not required to hold an ACL, membership with the external dispute resolution scheme, the Australian Financial Complaints Authority (“AFCA”) is also not required, meaning the user does not have access to the same protections in the event of a complaint as a consumer of credit products where the issuer holds an ACL.

 Buy Now, Pay Later entities are ever-expanding in Australia – and Sophie Grace is here to help.
 If you are considering establishing a Buy Now, Pay Later business, contact Sophie Grace for assistance.